aa-it-vasa/IOT2024P1-labs3-4/lab4_instructions.md

     In the _Edit configuration_ modal for the client device auth component, configure an authorization policy that allows client devices to publish and subscribe to the MQTT broker on the core device.
 Do the following:

 8. Under _Configuration_, in the _Configuration to merge_ code block, enter the following configuration, which contains a client device authorization policy.
 Each device group authorization policy specifies a set of actions and the resources on which a client device can perform those actions.
+Remember to update the name of your Thing under _thingName_.
    ```json
    {
    "deviceGroups": {